livelearndev/Devops_Training/Linux_Lab.md

 |ls           | list directory contents of current directory|
 |ls -a        | List all files including hidden files and directories|
 |ls -la       | List all files including hidden files and directories by vertical (one file per line, long listing format) |
+#### **Hard and Symbolic Links**
+**Hard links:**  many file can point to an i-node.
+If one file has been modify, all file of that inode has been changed; the capacity of each file is equal
+**Symbolic links:** look like a shortcut in Windows OS, refer to a direct file.
+If on symbolic links is modify, the original file no change; the capacity of symbolic is very little
+To view hard/ symbolic links, we use **ln** command

+    ln file1.txt file2.txt
+    ls -li file*
+    ln -s file1.txt file4.txt
+    ls -li file*
 <!-- <a id='working_with_file'> </a> -->
 ## Working with files
 ## File permissions